-There is hope that you can have your cake and eat it, too— that is, get the sleep you need and enjoy a smooth, youthful complexion.
+There is hope that you can have your cake and eat it, too — that is, get a good night’s sleep and enjoy a smooth, youthful complexion.
 It’s important to keep in mind that the best results come with a well-rounded approach to treating wrinkles with a mixture of skincare treatments, injectables, and lifestyle changes.
 Our cosmetic physicians can recommend the best options for each during a private consultation.

-Professional treatments won’t mean much without making the right lifestyle changes to maintain your results.
+Professional treatments won’t mean much without making the right lifestyle changes to maintain your results and prevent sleep lines from forming in the first place.
 Although it may seem impossible to change the sleeping habits you’ve had your whole life, there are some steps you can take to mitigate the effects they can have on your anti-aging goals.
 It can seem daunting to make lots of changes at once, however, so consider incorporating lifestyle changes over time so you have time to adjust your sleep pattern and habits without too much disruption.

 Change your pillowcase